Lite Web SDK

 3. Use the NPM module

-For projects using NPM package management, you can install the SDK as a module through NPM.
+Install the SDK as a module through NPM for projects using NPM package management.
 This approach provides better dependency management, version control, and seamless integration with modern JavaScript build tools and frameworks.
 It's particularly beneficial for applications using bundlers like webpack, Rollup, or Vite.

 npm install @yuno-payments/sdk-web